Graf Kalman Hunyady Memorial

 Graf Kalman Hunyady Memorial (Graf Kalman Hunyady-Gedenkrennen) is an annual harness racing event at the Krieau Race Track in Vienna, Austria.

 The race was established in 1898.
-In 1901 it was named after the late count Kálmán Hunyady de Kéthely (1828–1901), who was the first president of the Vienna Harness Racing Club (Wiener Trabrenn-Verein).
+In 1901, it was named after the late count Kálmán Hunyady de Kéthely (1828–1901), who was the first president of the Vienna Harness Racing Club (Wiener Trabrenn-Verein).
 Graf Kalman Hunyady Memorial is one of the oldest international harness races in Europe.
-It was first held at the Trabrennbahn Baden in Vienna from 1898 to 1940 and since 1941 at the Krieau Race Track.